frite/cryptopals-ruby/README.md

 # cryptopals-ruby
 Cryptopals (https://www.cryptopals.com/) in Ruby.
-I'm actually playing here but in public.
+* I'm actually playing here but in public.
 Sort of.
+* Additionally, included files from gitlab.